Skip to main content

 Baseline study

 After the retrospective phase, the project embarked on a baseline survey in the selected intervention areas and in control areas.
-The baseline survey serves as measuring reference for the planned intervention.
-A big questionnaire was developed and validated, investigating background information, personal conditions, knowledges, practices and attitudes towards NCDs, risk factors and possible interventions for prevention and screening of NCDs.
+The baseline survey served as reference for measuring the outcomes of the planning improvement of NCD prevention and control.
+We collected from the population background information, personal conditions, knowledges, practices and attitudes towards NCDs, risk factors and attendance to activities for prevention and screening of NCDs.
 The baseline survey was a mixed method study, with quantitative and qualitative elements including a representative sample of the population.

 Prospective phase